Delicious Shahi Paneer Recipe for a Royal Dining Experience

 • 10% Cream: Add as needed to reach a vibrant orange colour and to make the gravy smooth and velvety.

-How to Prepare Restaurant-Style Shahi Paneer
+How to Make Shahi Paneer

 Add the cashews and almonds in a bowl, along with 1/2 Cup of warm or hot water.
 Let them soak for at least 15-20 minutes.